dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 I've been wanting to wrap my head [Yeoman](http://yeoman.io/) for awhile now.
 It seemed everytime I found a moment of free time to dive into understanding Yeoman, my brain was already fried from that day's job-related development work.
 I continued to spin up a generic "webapp" generator & failed to understand the seemingly complex ideas behind Yeoman.
 This process continued until now, when I decided to move my personal site to GitHub pages & Jekyll.

-It seems that in order for me to finally understand the beauty Yeoman, all I needed was an end goal: a Jekyll site.
+It seems that in order for me to finally understand the beauty of Yeoman, all I needed was an end goal: a Jekyll site.
 It turns out this is exactly why Yeoman was created — to help you quickly achieve your goal by generating a lot of the initial boilerplate code for you.

 ````bash
 npm install -g yo